icopy-site/awesome-cn/docs/awesome/awesome-game-production.md

 - [What Makes a Good Game Producer?
 Part 1](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-1) - Explores the qualities and skills that make for a successful game producer, including leadership, communication, and adaptability, with insights from experienced industry professionals.
 - [What Makes a Good Game Producer?
 Part 2](https://www.gamedeveloper.com/production/what-makes-a-good-game-producer-part-2) - Delves deeper into the role of a game producer, including project management, risk assessment, and team coordination, and provides tips for aspiring producers on how to develop their skills and excel in the role.
 - [Five tips on being a better producer](https://www.gamesindustry.biz/five-tips-on-being-a-better-producer) - The title might feel gimicky, but there are a few very important pieces of advice, which are worth considering.
+- 🎓 [Production Pipeline: a Design Tool?](https://gdkeys.com/production-pipeline-a-design-tool/) - A broad overview of a common production timeline: milestones, deliverables, dos and don'ts.
+Beware though, as presented pipeline is just one of the many: different studios tend to flavor this pipeline with their own set of adjustments.

 ### Game Production Best Practices and Tips